How to Replace Garage Door Springs

 Step 6: Install the New Springs

-Slide the new springs onto the shaft in the correct order: left-wind spring on the left, right-wind on the right.
-The stationary cones (the ends WITHOUT the winding holes) should face the center.
-Here's a mistake that costs $100 to fix: installing springs backward.
-The stationary cone must be toward the center, winding cone toward the outside.
-Get this wrong, and the door won't open.
-Make sure the springs sit flush against the center bearing plate.
-Reinstall the center anchor bracket and bolt it down tight.
-This bracket keeps springs centered during operation.
-Slide the cable drums onto each end of the shaft, outside the springs.
-These drums are what the cables wrap around.
-Notice they have a set screw - don't tighten it yet.
-You need the drum to move freely for the next step.
+Slide the new springs onto the shaft.
+Left-wind goes on the left, right-wind on the right.
+The stationary cones — the ends without the winding holes — face toward the center.
+If you install them backward, the door won't open.
+It's a $100 mistake if you have to call someone to fix it, and I see it happen all the time.
+Stationary cone to center, winding cone to outside.
+Check it twice.
+Push the springs snug against the center bearing plate.
+Reinstall the anchor bracket in the center and bolt it down tight.
+Now the cable drums.
+Slide them onto each end of the shaft, outside the springs.
+Don't tighten the set screw yet — the drum needs to move freely for the next step.
 Thread the cables over the drums and down to the bottom brackets.
-The cable should sit in the groove on the drum.
-One wrap clockwise from the inside out.
-When you're done, the cable should come off the drum and drop straight down to the bottom roller bracket.
-In nine years, I've seen cables installed backward 50+ times.
-It's the #2 DIY mistake after not counting winding turns.
+The cable sits in the groove on the drum — one wrap clockwise from the inside out.
+When you're done, the cable should leave the drum and drop straight down to the bottom roller bracket.
+Here's where that photo from step 3 pays off.
+Cable routing is the number two DIY mistake after not counting your winding turns.
+If the cable isn't seated in the groove properly, it'll bind, fray, and snap within a few months.

 Safety: Double-check spring wind direction before tightening anything.
 Wrong installation can cause springs to shatter when wound.